 The IPCC‘s SREX is a significant contribution, but there will be gaps, and it does not have the latest science which provides clearer links between extreme events and climate change, according to Harmeling.

 The report recommends countries and regions take “low regrets” measures, which require modest or moderate investments to reduce vulnerability to climate change risks.

-These include systems that warn people of impending disasters, changes in land use planning and ecosystem management.
-The report also recommends improvements in health surveillance, water supplies and drainage systems, as well as development and enforcement of building codes.
+These include systems that warn people of impending disasters, changes in land use planning, and ecosystem management.
+The report also recommends improvements in health surveillance, water supplies, and drainage systems, as well as the development and enforcement of building codes.